 One of the white-collar crimes is also embezzlement.
 It means the person who is a public servant to embezzle on the goods or money was given to him by the employer or business partner for the task.
 Embezzlement in large companies can occur as a transfer of funds to a personal account.
 The embezzle or transfer of funds may create fake invoices and receipts to conceal unrealized business activities and show them legitimate transactions.

-The Ponzi Scheme is a method of fraud in which investors are paid with those returning from their own money or with money from subsequent investors; the system is base on getting new investors for obtaining income for old investors.
+The Ponzi Scheme is a fraud method in which investors are paid with those returning from their own money or with money from subsequent investors; the system is based on getting new investors for obtaining income for old investors.
 It promises maximum profit with minimum risk.
 Ponzi scheme bottoms out and ends when new investors run out of money to invest and cash in circulation is not enough.
-How to avoid financial fraud it depends on you to prevent these financial fraud activities, which cause people and institutions to lose millions of dollars every year, causing significant damage to the economy. here are some measures to be taken against financial fraud activities:
+How to avoid financial fraud depends on you to prevent these financial fraud activities, which cause people and institutions to lose millions of dollars every year, causing significant damage to the economy.
+Here are some measures to be taken against financial fraud activities:

 - Hiding financial information.

 - Pay attention to the content of the link you are about to click on

 - Protect your personal information ensuring the security of the sites; you are login to